rsignell-usgs/cgsn-parsers/README.md

-Current usage is for monitoring the system health of the moorings (hydrogen concentration levels, battery voltages, leak detect currents, etc) and a select set of instruments providing an assessment of current environmental conditions (surface meterological conditions, wave field and subsurface currents) for mission planning and troubleshooting (low salinity surface water from the Columbia River Plume may impact the ability of gliders to surface).
+Current usage is for monitoring the system health of the moorings (hydrogen concentration levels, battery voltages, leak detect currents, etc) and a select set of instruments providing an assessment of current environmental conditions (e.g. surface meteorological conditions, wave field and subsurface currents) for mission planning and troubleshooting (low salinity surface water from the Columbia River Plume may impact the ability of gliders to surface).

 Additionally, parsed data will be compared to the output from other systems for integration testing and verification.
-This is a somewhat organic, ad-hoc collection of code created to fill a specific need.
-Resulting parsed data is compared to existing systems (NDBC buoy data) for test and verification
+The code is provided as-is for other users who may wish to interact directly with the [raw data](https://rawdata.oceanobservatories.org/files/).

 # Directory Organization

-Shell scripts under the harvester directory are used to collect data from the different instrument systems installed on a mooring either individually or via a `master_harvester.sh` shell script.
-These scripts set the input and output directories for the data and call the appropriate python parser (located in the parsers directory) to use with that instrument.
+Shell scripts in the utilities/harvester directory are presented as an example of how to collect data from the different instrument systems installed on a mooring, either individually or via a `master_harvester.sh` shell script.
+These scripts set the input and output directories for the data and call the appropriate python parser (located in the cgsn_parsers directory) to use with that instrument.

-Some sample plots, with the matlab code for creating them, are available in the plotting directory.
+Some sample plots, with the Matlab code for creating them, are available in the utilities/plotting directory as an example for how to work with the resulting data files.

 # Requirements